gunjandatta/sprest/README.md

 ```

 ### Asynchronous/Synchronous requests
+#### Execute Method
 The 'execute' method determines if the request should be executed asynchronously or synchronously.
-By default, all requests will be executed asynchronously, unless overridden by the developer.
+The execute method takes the following input parameters:

+* None - The request will be executed asynchronously.
+* callback - The request will be executed asynchronously.
+The callback method will be executed after all requests have executed.
+* syncFl - The request will be executed synchronously.

+#### Next Method
 The 'next' method allows you to create multiple requests against the base object.
+The next method takes the following input parameters:

+* None - The request will be executed asynchronously.
+* callback - The request will be executed asynchronously.
+The callback method will be executed after all requests have executed.
+* waitFl - The request will wait for the previous requests to complete, befor executing the current request asynchronously.

 To ensure intellisense for the 'next' method, you will need to specify the base object type:
 ```
 // Get the current web
 (new $REST.Web())